Pei2tech/svelte-template-parcel/README.md

 ### svelte component

-To create an production version of component only:
+To create a production version of component only:

 ```bash
 npm run build:component:
 ```

-Then, you can check the optimised omponent within the folder `/public/build`.
+Then, you can check the optimised component within the folder `/public/build`.

 ### svelte app